craigbuckler/staticsearch/README.md

 ### StaticSearch API

-Finally, you can directly use the StaticSearch JavaScript API to return an array of results for a specific search term:
+You can implement whatever input and output functionality or styling you require by directly using the StaticSearch JavaScript API.
+The `.find()` method returns an array of results for a specific search term:

 ```js
 import { staticsearch } from '/search/staticsearch.js';